hornos/shf3/README.md

     # which notifications: abe, ALL
     QMAIL=
     # setup scripts
-    QSETUP="$HOME/shf3/bin/machines"
+    QSETUP="$HOME/shf3/bin/machines $HOME/shf3/bin/scratch"
     # ulimits
     QLIMIT="ulimit -s unlimited"
     # exclusive allocation
     QEXCL="yes"

-Note that the setup script machines is somewhat mandatory.
-It sets the variable `MACHINES` to the hostnames of the allocated nodes.
+Note that the setup script `machines` and `scratch` is somewhat mandatory.
+The former sets the variable `MACHINES` to the hostnames of the allocated nodes.
 You will need this because MPI implementations do not support every scheduler.
 The `MACHINES` variable is used by the MPI wrapper functions to specify hostnames for the mpirun command.
-The machines is included in the job script.
+The latter sets the `SCRATCH` variable to your scratch space.
+Application Wrapper (see later) needs this.
+Please check each script if you are in doubt.

 The purpose of the wrapper is to write job scripts for the supported schedulers.
 The scheduler dependent key values are: